 Flight approval: The use of drones in nature reserves is prohibited.
 So you have to apply for the appropriate permits for these areas.

-Time of operations: Drone missions at night under the open sky are generally not permitted.
+Time of operations: Drone missions at night under the open sky are not permitted.
 However, there is one exception if the drone flies within 100 meters of structures (buildings, trees, etc.) and deeper than the highest point of these structures.
 The authorities assume then that a collision with other flying objects can be ruled out.

 Specific regulations: Not allowed are flights in bad weather conditions.
-Concretely, this means that the visibility must be more than one mile (1.6 kilometres) and that the cloud edge must be higher than 500 feet (152 meters) above the ground.
+Concretely, this means that the visibility must be more than one mile (1.6 kilometers) and that the cloud edge must be higher than 500 feet (152 meters) above the ground.
 In fog, the operation of drones is not allowed.

 Good to know: For all inquiries, you can contact the mail address [email protected]